IntersectMBO/plutus/doc/notes/plutus-core/Builtins_Overview.md

 (dependent on ϕ) that describes the types and order of the arguments of the built-in, and a result type (of kind ⋆).
-Hence the allowable types coincide with the specification, except that it doesn't distinguish between variables of built-in types $v\#$ and general type variables $v⋆$.
+Hence the allowable types coincide with the specification, except that it doesn't distinguish between variables of built-in types $v$# and general type variables $v⋆$.
 In that sense, it behaves like the implementation.

 Signatures are defined twice, one for the algorithmic syntax and the